Johannesburg · Digital Department Lead

 MasterChef South Africa Season 6.
 Image: Primedia Studios / e.tv.
 All rights reserved.

+My involvementStrategic lead and creative oversight.
+I set the content direction, shaped the communication framework, evaluated creative ideas against the strategy, and directed how the brand showed up across social platforms throughout the broadcast season.
 The situationMasterChef South Africa runs across a broadcast cycle with fixed air dates and an audience that spans different demographics with different relationships to food.
-The challenge was to build a content system that sustained engagement across the full broadcast window.
-Not spike at launch and collapse by week three.
+The challenge was to build a content system that held engagement across the full broadcast window, not spike at launch and collapse by week three.
 The problemLive broadcast brands are often treated as events rather than ongoing conversations.
 A content calendar built around the broadcast schedule alone misses the points of genuine audience interest that exist between episodes.
-What was builtA content framework developed from a mapping of the audience's actual relationship with food culture in South Africa.
+Ideas were being evaluated on novelty rather than strategic fit.
+What was builtA content framework developed from mapping the audience's actual relationship with food culture in South Africa.
 The framework defined communication categories beyond the episode itself: the cast as people, the food culture behind the dishes, and the moments that generate participation rather than passive viewing.
-What changedThe content presence held across the full season.
-The team had clarity on what to produce and why, reducing time spent debating individual pieces and increasing the quality of what reached the audience.
+Creative ideas were evaluated against these categories, not instinct.
+Creative directionI shaped the hooks and angles that gave the content team clear criteria for what was worth making.
+This reduced the time spent debating individual pieces and increased the consistency of quality across the season.
 The pointA broadcast window is not a content strategy.
-This worked because it treated the show as the context and the audience as the subject.
+This worked because it treated the show as the context, the audience as the subject, and gave the team a framework they could use to make better decisions independently.

 Methodology